Home

 Cultural Anthropologist, Librarian, Curator, and Bead Artist

-I am the Cuban Heritage Collection Librarian and Curator of Latin American Collections at the University of Miami Libraries.
+I am a cultural anthropologist who has worked for the University of Miami Libraries as the Cuban Heritage Collection Librarian and Curator of Latin American Collections.

 My doctoral research explored Afro-Asian religious formation and material culture in Cuba.
-More recently, I have worked on issues and responses to healthcare needs among Afro-Cuban religious practitioners.
+I have recently worked on issues and responses to healthcare needs among Afro-Cuban religious practitioners.

-I hold a secondary teaching appointment in the Department of Anthropology at the University of Miami and teach classes on religion; Latin America & the Caribbean; and the anthropology of religion.
-In 2021 I co-created and co-taught a graduate class on critical approaches, theories, and methods in archives.
-I am an Andrew W. Mellon Fellow in Critical Bibliography at the Rare Book School and I am interested in print cultures and the history of the book in the circum-Atlantic.
+I have taught in the Department of Anthropology and the Department of Religious Studies at the University of Miami on religion and ethnography focusing on Latin America & the Caribbean.
+In 2021, I co-created and co-taught a graduate class on critical approaches, theories, and methods in archives.
+I am a senior Andrew W. Mellon Fellow in Critical Bibliography at the Rare Book School, and I am interested in print cultures and the history of the book in the circum-Atlantic.

 BEADWORK

-Some of the Lucumà beadwork I have made for the orishas.
+Some of the Lucumí beadwork I have made for the orishas.

 CHINESE CUBA